A Gleason solution model for row contractions: Introduction

 In \cite{Jur2014AC,JM}, the concept of a \emph{quasi-extreme multiplier} for Drury-Arveson space was introduced.
-This concept is a several-variable extension of a `Szeg\"{o} approximation property', the salient idea being that this property is equivalent to being an extreme point of the Schur class in the classical, single-variable, scalar-valued setting.
+This concept is a several-variable extension of a `Szeg\"{o} approximation property', the salient idea being that this property is equivalent to being an extreme point of the Schur class in the classical, single-variable, scalar-valued setting (see Section \ref{QErowsect} and Definition \ref{QEdef}).
 Recently, it has been shown that quasi-extreme implies extreme in the scalar-valued, several-variable setting as well \cite{JMqe}.
 If $b$ is a quasi-extreme Schur multiplier, then $\scr{H} (b)$ has a unique contractive (and extremal) Gleason solution (see Theorem \ref{equivqe}).
-We say that a CCNC row contraction $T$ is \emph{quasi-extreme} (QE) if and only if its characteristic function $b_T$ is a quasi-extreme multiplier.
-Our second main result characterizes the class of all QE row contractions: \begin{thm*}{ (Theorem \ref{main2}, Theorem \ref{QEconditionthm})} A row contraction $T : \H \otimes \C ^d \rightarrow \H$ is QE if and only if it is CCNC and obeys the QE condition:
+We say that a CCNC row contraction $T$ is \emph{quasi-extreme} (QE) if its characteristic function $b_T$ is a quasi-extreme multiplier.
+Our second main result characterizes the class of all QE row contractions: \begin{thm*}{ (Theorem \ref{main2}, Theorem \ref{QEconditionthm})} A row contraction $T : \mc{H} \otimes \C ^d \rightarrow \mc{H}$ is QE if and only if it is CCNC and obeys the QE condition:

-$T$ is QE if and only if it is unitarily equivalent to the (unique) extremal contractive Gleason solution in a deBranges-Rovnyak space $\scr{H} (b)$ for a quasi-extreme $b \in \scr{S} _d (\J , \K)$.
-The QE characteristic function $b_T :=b$ of a QE row contraction $T$ is a complete unitary invariant: two QE row contractions $T_1, T_2$ are unitarily equivalent if and only if their characteristic functions coincide weakly. \end{thm*}
+This happens if and only if $T$ is unitarily equivalent to the (unique) extremal Gleason solution in a de Branges-Rovnyak space $\scr{H} (b)$ for a quasi-extreme $b \in \scr{S} _d (\J , \K)$.
+The QE characteristic function $b_T :=b$ of a QE row contraction $T$ is a complete unitary invariant: two QE row contractions $T_1, T_2$ are unitarily equivalent if and only if their characteristic functions coincide weakly. \end{thm*} In summary, given the following strict hierarchy of classes of row contractions on Hilbert space, this paper constructs a commutative de Branges-Rovnyak model for the CCNC and QE classes.